ew2631/ew2631.github.io/README.md

 c) i want to try my best to keep having them.

-the hope is that you'll resonate with my updates and respond, rather than the random "how are you?—>(not) too many updates" texting game while we're oceans apart. feel free to reply any way-writing, voice memo, pitch black video taken in an unidentifiable alley. im game. hope you'll come along for the ride? i can start. i'm moving to taipei this year. i've gotten different reactions to the news:
+the hope is that you'll resonate with my updates and respond, rather than the random "how are you?—>(not) too many updates" texting game while we're oceans apart. feel free to reply any way-writing, voice memo, pitch black video taken in an unidentifiable alley. im game. hope you'll come along for the ride? i can start.

+i'm moving to taipei in a week. i've gotten different reactions to the news:

 >_whoaaa...that's wild bro_
 >